-Sick Koala’s come to the ground or stay low in trees.
-They may have brown dirty bottoms or crusty weepy eyes.
+Sick koalas look sick.
+When koalas are sick they will often come down to ground level or stay in low tree branches.
+They may have brown, dirty bottoms or crusty, weeping eyes.

-Cars are big killer.
-Be aware at dusk and dawn, a popular time of their movements.
-It’s not a crime to hit a koala, but it is criminal by not reporting it using our rescue number.
-If it is safe to do so, move the koala to the side of the road, there may be a live joey inside the mother’s pouch.
-Joey’s have been saved by this action.
+Lots of koalas are killed by cars.
+When you’re on the road, be aware that koalas are more active around dusk and dawn.
+If you hit a koala, please call the Rescue Line and let us know.
+If it’s safe to do so, move the koala to the side of the road as there may be a live joey inside the mother’s pouch.
+Joeys have been saved by this action.

-Attacks from dogs are too common.
-Keep your dog on a lead in parks and restrained away from gum trees at night.
+Dogs often attack koalas.
+Keep your dog on a lead when you are in a park or the bush, and keep them away from gum trees at night.

-Ideally, restraining a koala should be done without handling, avoiding injury to yourself.
-Plastic laundry baskets are great or a large towel or blanket can be used to place over the koala.
+A plastic laundry basket is useful.
+Alternatively, a large towel or blanket can be used to drape over the koala.

-It’s a two person job, one to distract the koala by holding something (clothing or a rolled towel) to the mouth for biting while the other person from behind the koala, holds the forearms (near the wrist) out and apart, away from the koala’s mouth.
+The other person approaches the koala from behind, holds their forearms (near the wrist) out and apart, away from the koala’s mouth.
 If the koala is holding on to something, unhook the claws in a forward motion first.
 Swiftly lift the koala and place into the item of containment.
-Be wary of their legs, they have claws too.
+Be aware of the sharp claws on their feet.